edaaydinea/BCGxGENAI/README.md

 # BCGx GENAI Virtual Internship Program

+This repository contains the deliverables for the BCGx GENAI Virtual Internship Program.
+The internship program consists of two tasks that focus on financial data analysis and the development of an AI-powered financial chatbot.
+The tasks are designed to provide hands-on experience in working with financial data, analyzing key metrics, and developing AI applications for financial insights.

 ## Task 1: Extracting Key Financial Data and Preparing for AI-Driven Insights

 ### What was requested